Sekuraz/bachelorthesis/thesis/chapters/overview.md

 # Implementation Ideas

-There are several ways how to transfer or offload a task to another node in a \gls{cluster} and fulfill the requirements from above.
+There are several ways how to transfer or offload a task to another node in a \gls{cluster} and fulfill the requirements\footnote{The requirements can be found in paragraph \ref{requirements}.}.
 All of which require some form runtime to keep track of all the tasks in the system.

 ## Extend the OpenMP task \gls{api}